Part A

 Are you referring to here where I set the IP addresses in the web page?

-should be whichever is running rosbridge.
+The IP address for the ImageStream should be whichever is running web_video_server and the one for RealGamepad/SimGamepad should be whichever is running rosbridge.
 In my example the former was the Pi and the latter was the dev machine.
 Make sure you do it for both of the pages (sim and real).

 In what way?

-it should auto pick up changes.
-I think in this case because there are actually two levels, the library and the example page, it doesn’t seem to work properly.
-And to make things confusing the “conceptual top level” (the example page) code is nested inside the lower level (the library).
+Yeah, good question, I get very confused by it all.
+In theory when you npm start it should auto pick up changes.
+I think in this case because there are actually two levels, the library and the example page, it doesnā€™t seem to work properly.
+And to make things confusing the ā€œconceptual top levelā€ (the example page) code is nested inside the lower level (the library).

 So if you are only tweaking something at the example level you should not need to rebuild, but if you tweak the library code I think you need to rebuild it then rerun the example/page/server bit.